ikatson/rqbit/README.md

 Below points are all easily fixable, PRs welcome.

 - The CLI support only one mode of operation: download one torrent to a given folder.
-- If you try to run multiple instances, there's some port conflicts (already listening on port)
+- If you try to run multiple instances, there's some port conflicts (already listening on port).
+This happens because DHT stores persistence information on disk, and that includes the port it last listened on.
+So all instances try to listen on the same port.
+Which means we need to add support for managing multiple torrents rather than trying to run the client multiple times.
+Or at least add a switch like --disable-dht-persistence.
 - HTTP API is rudimentary, mostly for looking at stats.
 E.g. you can't add a torrent through it.
 - Only supports BitTorrent V1 over TCP
 - As this was created for personal needs, and for educational purposes, documentation, commit message quality etc. leave a lot to be desired.